cloudmailin/docs.cloudmailin.com/content/outbound/examples/send_email_with_golang.md

 ---
-title: Send Email with Go
+title: Send Email with Go (GoLang)
 description: In this guide we'll cover sending email in Go Lang over SMTP with CloudMailin's SMTP settings.
 ---